Jordan Eldredge

 |

-While working on Relay Resolvers, I stumbled upon a nice technique for compiling to a target language.
-When compiling from one language to another, rather than generating text representation of target language, generate an AST of the target language and populate the AST ‘s location information/spans from the source text.
+While working on Relay Resolvers, and later Grats (both of which extract GraphQL schema definitions from JavaScript source code) I stumbled upon a nice technique for compiling from one high level language to another high level language.
+Rather than generating a text representation of target language, generate an AST of the target language and populate the AST‘s location information/spans from the source text.

 With this approach you get a number of benefits.
 For one, generating AST node gives you assurance that you are generating syntactically correct target language code.
 But if you can then pass that AST directly to modules that deal in the target language, you basically get free source mapping.